 David Sarnoff Professor of Management, Chair of the Technological Innovation, Entrepreneurship, & Strategic Management Group, MIT Sloan School of Management

-Scott Stern is the David Sarnoff Professor of Management and Chair of the Technological Innovation, Entrepreneurship, and Strategic Management Group at the MIT Sloan School of Management.
+Scott Stern is the David Sarnoff Professor in the Technological Innovation, Entrepreneurship, and Strategic Management Group at the MIT Sloan School of Management, and the Faculty Director of the Trust Center for MIT Entrepreneurship.

 Stern explores how innovation and entrepreneurship differ from more traditional economic activities, and the consequences of these differences for strategy and policy.
 His research in the economics of innovation and entrepreneurship focuses on entrepreneurial strategy, innovation-driven entrepreneurial ecosystems, and innovation policy and management.
-Recent studies include the impact of clusters on entrepreneurship, the role of institutions in shaping the accumulation of scientific and technical knowledge, and the drivers and consequences of entrepreneurial strategy.
+Recent studies include the geography of innovation and entrepreneurship, the role of institutions in shaping the accumulation of scientific and technical knowledge, and the drivers and consequences of entrepreneurial strategy.

 He has worked widely with practitioners in bridging the gap between academic research and the practice of innovation and entrepreneurship.
 This includes advising start-ups and other growth firms in the area of entrepreneurial strategy, as well as working with governments and other stakeholders on policy issues related to competitiveness and regional performance.
-In recent years, Stern has developed a popular new MIT Sloan elective, Entrepreneurial Strategy, co-founded the MIT Regional Entrepreneurship Acceleration Program, advised the development of the Social Progress Index and served as the lead MIT investigator on the US Cluster Mapping Project.
+Stern developed the popular MIT elective Entrepreneurial Strategy, co-founded the MIT Regional Entrepreneurship Acceleration Program, advises the development of the Social Progress Index and served as the lead MIT investigator on the US Cluster Mapping Project.

 Stern holds a BA in economics from New York University and a PhD in economics from Stanford University.